Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 | Mean Number of Spikes in Network Spikes |  total # of spikes from an electrode in network spikes * / # of network spikes | ns.mean.spikes.in.ns | NHEERL_MEA_dev_per_network_spike_spike_number_mean |
 | Inter-Network Spike Interval | mean time between peaks of consecutive network spikes (s) | ns.mean.insis | NHEERL_MEA_dev_per_network_spike_interspike_interval_mean |

 \* I have concerns about how the number of spikes in network spikes is calculated.
-See *parameter_calculation_notes.md*.
+See *feature_calculation_notes.md*.

-One csv file containing these parameter values will be created for each plate.
+One csv file containing these feature values will be created for each plate.
 Value for each DIV recording will be in separate rows.
 These files will be combined into one csv file for all the plates using `comb.summary.R` (or your own implementation of `rbind`) before calculating the area under the curve.

 Notes:
-- The scripts currently calculate 2 additional parameters: cv.time and cv.network.
+- The scripts currently calculate 2 additional features: cv.time and cv.network.
 However, there may be an issue with the way these are calculated.
-Therefore, these parameter values are removed from the data in `burst_parameter_to_AUC.R`.
+Therefore, these feature values are removed from the data in `burst_parameter_to_AUC.R`.

 - These scripts were created by Diana Hall in ~2014.
-A few alterations were made to her scripts, such as exclusively filtering for actively bursting electrodes for relevant parameters, calculating the mean correlation only on active electrodes, and generally streamlinging the process.
+A few alterations were made to the some scripts in the `meadq` package, such as exclusively filtering for actively bursting electrodes for relevant features, calculating the mean correlation only on active electrodes, and generally streamlining the process.
 Therefore, edited versions of the 3 scripts mentioned above are included in this repo and should be sourced in order to mask the previous functions from the meadq package, which you will download before you begin.

 ### Mutual Information

-The mutual information is a robust parameter that desribes both the global synchrony and level of activity in a network.
+The mutual information is a robust feature that desribes both the global synchrony and level of activity in a network.
 See *A multivariate extension of mutual information for growing neural networks* [here](https://www.sciencedirect.com/science/article/abs/pii/S0893608017301612?via%3Dihub) by K. Ball et al. for more information.

 The scripts `spikeLoadRoutines.R`, `nmi_wrapper.R`, and `nmi2_final.R` contain the functions used to calculate the mutual information for this assay.

 The calculation of the mutual information is computationally intensive.
-Therefore, this parameter is calculated separatley from the rest of the parameters.
+Therefore, this feature is calculated separatley from the rest of the features.
 The script `MI_script_all.R` is designed to calculate the mutual information for all plates, so that the task could be done overnight or remotely for the entire dataset.
 One csv file will be created for all 3 replicate plates in each culture date.
 These files will be combined into one csv file for all the plates using `comb.summary.R` (or your own implementation of `rbind`) before calculating the area under the curve.

-As above, here are the names used for this parameter
+As above, here are the names used for this feature

 | Name | Description | Abbreviation | TCPL acsn |
 | ----------- | ----------- | ----------- | ----------- |